By Paul Barry | Assistant Buyer: Beer & Spirits

 Trouble Brewing are firmly established on the craft beer landscape of Ireland, having been at the vanguard of the craft beer revolution in Ireland.
-I recently had the pleasure of visiting their brewery in Kill, county Kildare and having a chat with founder Stephen Clinch.
+I recently caught up with owner Stephen Clinch to talk all things Trouble.

 The story of Trouble Brewing’s creation is not unusual in the craft beer industry, starting with three friends and a couple of pints.
 In 2009, bar a few notable exceptions, there wasn’t a lot of micro-breweries in Ireland and for Stephen there simply “wasn’t a lot of beers that were interesting at the time”.
 So, they set about to rectify this, even if Stephen jokes he had to be “dragged in kicking and screaming” into the endeavour.